By Timothy Boobier

 Seasonal adjustment aims to identify, estimate and remove regular seasonal fluctuations and typical calendar effects (e.g. numbers of trading days in a month) from time series data.
 This article describes the 2015 annual review and summarises its results.
 It also provides an update on other seasonal adjustment workstreams.

 Annual Review Process

-The Bank of England reviews the seasonal adjustment of selected series on a regular basis.
+The Bank of England reviews the seasonal adjustment of published series on a regular basis.
+The frequency of reviews of particular series will vary, based on the usage of the series.
 The annual review is divided into three phases spread across the year, as detailed in Table 1.

 For each data series reviewed, the following issues are routinely considered: